easypanel-io/website/docs/04-templates/activepieces/index.md

 - 2023-2-27 – first release
 - 2023-3-16 – Fixed startup, added domain properties and version bump to 0.3.6
+- 2023-4-6 – Various error corrections were made and version was upgraded to 0.3.9.
 - 2023-5-02 – Fixed executing flow, and version bumped to 0.3.13

 ## Contributors